 ASPE Research and Project Awards

-Every year ASPE provides incentive grants to members who propose unique research or development projects related to the use of standardized patients.
-Awards of up to $10,000.00 US are announced at the Annual Conference.
+Every year ASPE provides incentive grants to members who propose unique research or development projects related to the use of standardized patients in the health sciences.

 Awards and Funding:

-Award Announcement: Announced at the 2023 ASPE Annual Conference, being held
+Award Announcement: Announced at the 2025 ASPE Annual Conference, being held June 1-4, 2025, in Montreal, Quebec, CA

 QUESTIONS?